What might a Coop Uber look like? (or should we be thinking bigger)?

 Even with this structure there are significant challenges for a distributed system to overcome.

 - There's issue of payment: a traditional cash-fare taxi ride stores no details about the passenger or the driver (unless the passenger makes a note of the car registration or taxi license number).
 Part of ride-apps’ appeal are their cashlessness; for this to work in a decentralised form the user would need to store card details on their own device, uploading the information or making the payment to their driver upon arrival in a dependable, secure way, with some fallback in case their phone lost battery or signal.
+[NB - 2017 edit: see Dr Richard Stallman's comments with regards this in the comments and his new anonymous but safe digital cash service GNU Taler]

 - Would the technology require the driver and user to have the latest phones?
 How would a cutting edge service address the difference in smart-phone capabilities across the world?